-Foundation and Framing: The construction process typically begins with the installation of a foundation, followed by the erection of the building’s frame using individual framing members, such as studs, joists, and rafters.
+Foundation and Framing: The process begins with the installation of a foundation.
+Once complete, the building’s frame is erected using components such as studs, joists, and rafters.

-On-Site Construction Process: Unlike some other construction methods that involve pre-fabrication, stick-built construction involves assembling the building on-site.
-This allows for flexibility in adapting to site-specific conditions and requirements.
+On-Site Construction Process: Unlike prefabricated methods, stick-built construction involves assembling the structure directly on-site.
+This approach allows flexibility to adapt to site-specific conditions and requirements.

 Skid-built structures may have limitations in customization, as they are often designed for specific purposes and may not easily adapt to design changes or site-specific requirements.